manuelleduc/object-algebra-getting-started/README.md

 ```

 Integration of the `EvaluateOperation` on an implementation of the abstract algebra.
-Each element of the metamodel must return an implementation of the concrete semantic of the object algebra, modelized by an interface.
+Each element of the metamodel must return an implementation of the semantic type of the object algebra, modelized by an interface.

 In order to step into the semantics of a related part of the model, the `$` method is used.